nktice/AMD-AI/ROCm-7-dev.md

 2025-10-19 - In trying SD on a "Strix Halo" system it runs very slow...
 What I'm guessing is it's using the CPU and not GPU.
 A1111 predates current GPUs and processor types.
 So I went in search of things that may run better, and came across this.
 As it's derived from the old Stable Diffusion it works similar...
 So I was able to get it up and functioning with some adjustments.
 It also runs slow, but since I got it working, I'll include it here.

-Stable Diffusion WebUI AMDGPU Forge github : https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu-forge
+Stable Diffusion WebUI AMDGPU Forge github : https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu-forge See section above on installing Python 3.10 ...

 Git from github -
 ```bash